 There are several grounds on which a person can challenge a Will.
 These are some of the main ones:

 - Alleged incapacity of the testator (the person who wrote the Will)

-- Undue influence exerted over the testator by a third party
+- The undue influence exerted over the testator by a third party

 - Problems with intention—the testator did not intend to dispose of the property in the manner set out in the will